ApolloAuto/apollo/docs/cyber/CyberRT_Quick_Start.md

 The example below demonstrates how to create a simple component, then build, run and watch the final output on screen.
 If you would like to explore more about Apollo Cyber RT, you can find a couple of examples showing how to use different functionalities of the framework under directory `/apollo/cyber/examples/`.

-*Note: the example has to be run within apollo docker environment and it's compiled with Bazel.*
+> **Note**: the example has to be run within apollo docker environment and it's compiled with Bazel.

 ## Set up the component file structure